jguanisme/udacity_p5/writeup_template.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

-1, scaling the image between png and jpg, i use the opencv for reading jpg and plt for reading png
+1, scaling the image between png and jpg, i use the opencv for reading jpg and plt for reading png. another way is that i use the astype to change the image value and then scale it with 255

 2, applying threshold to the headmap, beacuse of the multi sliding window method used, so the heat map is very clearly